jfet97/omniclone/README.md

   invokeConstructor: true
 });
 ```
-This option will correctly set up the new object, because __the source's constructor is invoked to create it__.
+This option will correctly set up the new object, because __constructosr are invoked to create it__.
 The resulting object and each of its object property therefore will have the `[[Prototype]]` and the `constructor` props correctly setted up, corresponding to the source object and its object properties.

 ```js
 class Test {